Axini/smartdoor-adapter-cpp/README.md

 - Error handling should be improved upon.
 - Virtual stimuli to inject bad weather behavior have to be added.
 - (Unit) tests are missing.

-# License

-The source code of the adapter is distributed under the BSD License.
-See LICENSE.txt.